 The single annual litter of about 3 to 6 young is born in late April or early May and their eyes open at about 3 weeks of age.
 The young are born in a den which may be a bank burrow, a muskrat house, a hole under a log, or a rock crevice.
 The mink family stays together until late summer when the young disperse.
 Mink become sexually mature at about 10 months of age.

 Mink usually occupy abandoned muskrat dens.
-However, mink also will use the burrows of ground squirrels, rabbits, the cavities available in brush and rock piles.
+However, mink also will use the burrows of ground squirrels and rabbits, as well as cavities available in brush and rock piles.

 Mink are active mainly at night and are active year-round, except for brief intervals during periods of low temperature or heavy snow.
 Then they may hole up in a den for a day or more.
 Male mink have large home ranges and travel widely, sometimes covering many miles of shoreline.
 Females have smaller ranges and tend to be relatively sedentary during the breeding season.